ejspeiro/UniStgGrid-Visualizers/README.md

 [The Mimetic Methods Toolkit: An object-oriented API for Mimetic Finite Differences](http://www.sciencedirect.com/science/article/pii/S037704271300719X)

-These files are also distributed from here:
+These files are also distributed from these MATLAB Central File Exchange sites:

 [Visualizer for 1D Staggered Grids](http://www.mathworks.com/matlabcentral/fileexchange/48843-visualizer-for-1d-staggered-grids)

-Thanks to Denis Gilbert (File ID: #4908 on MATLAB Exchange) for his proposed template to document MATLAB files.
+Thanks to Denis Gilbert (File ID: #4908 on MATLAB Central File Exchange) for his proposed template to document MATLAB files.
 I have used it here.

 Please feel free to contact me with suggestions or corrections: